St Giles' Church, Cambridge: Revival

 The church is constructed of brick with Doulton stone dressings and a Westmorland slate roof.
 Inside, at the High Altar, the original reredos can be glimpsed behind the current triptych.
 It shows the resurrection appearance of Christ to the apostles on the shores of the Sea of Galilee.
 The triptych was installed at the turn of the century (19th to 20th).

 Historic England, recording St Giles' Grade II*-listed status, describes it as being "of outstanding quality by virtue of its collection of medieval and C18 survivals, together with C19 fittings by many of England's leading church decorators".
-The interior was decorated in the style favoured by the Oxford Revival, with Sir Charles Kempe and Sir Ninian Comper commissioned to provide much of the design work, and the church still houses works after Michelangelo and a copy of Chatsworth House version of the Adoration of the Magi by Paolo Veronese.
+The interior was decorated in the style favoured by the Oxford Revival, with Sir Charles Kempe and Sir Ninian Comper commissioned to provide much of the design work, and the church still houses works after Michelangelo and a copy of the Chatsworth House version of the Adoration of the Magi by Paolo Veronese.
 Much of the wood carvings were supplied in the late 19th century by Bavarian wood-carvers from Oberammergau.
 The early-18th-century altar rails came from the English Church in Rotterdam.

-The eighteen stained glass windows of the nave by Robert Turnhill of Heaton, Butler and Bayne, arranged in chronological sequence, begin with Saint Clement of Rome and eight others, which were installed in 1888 on the south side, and end with Samuel Seabury, installed with eight others on the north side later.
+The eighteen stained-glass windows of the nave by Robert Turnhill of Heaton, Butler and Bayne, arranged in chronological sequence, begin with Saint Clement of Rome and eight others, which were installed in 1888 on the south side, and end with Samuel Seabury, installed with eight others on the north side later.